iredmail/docs/en_US/iredmail-easy/iredmail-easy.setup-sudo.md

-# Setup sudo for cloud deployment
+# Setup sudo for deployment with iRedMail Eazy

 [TOC]